-Can Buttermilk Go Bad and How Do You Know It Is Bad?
+Can Buttermilk Go Bad?
+How Do You Know When Buttermilk Is Bad?

-When it comes to how to tell if buttermilk is spoiled, there are a couple of signs.
+When it comes to telling if buttermilk is spoiled, there are a couple of things to look for.
 Some of them are obvious, others not that much.

-If the buttermilk sits in the fridge for a few days already, check for mold growth.
+If the buttermilk sits open in the fridge for more than a few days, check for mold growth.
 If it comes in a paper carton, cut it open to see if there aren’t any growths on the sides or the neck.

-Last but not least, if you open the buttermilk for longer than recommended, err on the side of caution and throw it out.
-Speaking of storage periods…
+If your buttermilk is open for longer than recommended, err on the side of caution and throw it out.

 How Long Does Buttermilk Last?